 Based on chemical markers, the technique could also aid in the detection of “seafood fraud,” or the misrepresentation of lower-value or unethical products as higher-quality goods.

 A technique known as “fish fingerprinting” is set to become the latest tool in authorities’ arsenal for combating illegal fishing.
 According to Dr. Zoe Doubleday of the University of South, illegal, unreported, and unregulated fishing can have disastrous consequences for marine ecosystems.

 This practice contributes significantly to overfishing, can harm animals such as albatrosses and turtles caught as bycatch, and damages marine habitats when destructive and illegal methods such as blast bombing or cyanide fishing are used.

 Dr. Doubleday added that seafood fraud enables such fishing by “laundering” illegal products through legitimate supply chains.
 These are vulnerable due to their complexity, with seafood being one of the world’s most traded products.

-Should DNR increase stocking of Chinook salmon in Lake Michigan?
+Should DNR increase the stocking of Chinook salmon in Lake Michigan?
 Virtual meeting scheduled (Fishing News 09-13-2022)